vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 A normal sensor can have any output, text, number or a boolean, and a binary sensor can only have a boolean value as output.
 It can only have the state `true` or `false`.
-This sensor can be used in automations to check if a condition matches.
+Binary sensors are useful in automations when you want to check whether a condition matches.

 ### How to add a template